presstee/Random-Audiobooks/README.md

 # Timmy, seeming fairly puzzled, replied "Where on Earth do I find that?."
 # Timmy got no reply..
 # "Well okay, I guess I will get to it.", Timmy said to himself.
-# After a few short hours, Timmy found what he was looking for.
-But there was a problem..
+# As Timmy was walking away, he stopped..
 Timmy realized
-abandoned = ['he was hungry.', 'his car insurance is about to expire.', 'he missed a call from his mother.',
+abandoned = ['he was hungry.', 'his extended warranty was almost expired.', 'he missed a call from his mother.',
-             'it was all a game.', 'it was too late.', 'that Redbull he drank earlier never actually gave him wings.', 'socks are just shoes for the house.', 'he could save big on his car insurance by switching Geico.', 'he had been bamboozled.', 'he was tired.']
+             'it was all a game.', 'it was passed his bedtime.','he had been bamboozled.', 'he was too tired to help.', 'socks are just shoes for the house.', 'he could save big on his car by insurance by switching Geico.'
+             'that Redbull he drank earlier never actually gave him wings.']
-# Coming to this realization, Timmy abandoned the quest, and went home.
+# Coming to this realization, Timmy turned back around, and reluctantly turned down the quest...
+The end.

 # Below is the formula
-mytext = (random.choice(when) +
-          ' A ' +
-          random.choice(who) +
-          ' named ' +
-          random.choice(name) +
-          ' went to the ' +
+mytext = ('Once upon a time, a boy named Timmy, went to the ' +
           random.choice(went) +
           ' because he was looking for ' +
           random.choice(why) +